 There are several ways to create the code that gets programmed into the FLASH memory of the processor.
 The "avr-gcc" software for compiling C programs, linking, and downloading the executable program to the ATmega328P is based on the "gcc" compiler package and is available for free from various Internet sites for Macs and Windows systems.
-The installation notes for installing the avr-gcc software used in EE109 should work for setting up systems to do programming in EE459 More detailed information on acquiring, installing and using the software for the 328P is discussed in a separate document available on the EE459 web site.
+The Mac Pro systems in the EE 459 lab have development software installed on them can be used for programming the microcontroller.
+More detained information on acquiring, installing and using the software for the 328P is discussed in a separate document available on the EE459 web site.